Rhode Island Birth Records Search

 If you visit in person, you can pay with cash, check or money order.
 If applying by mail, only checks and money orders will be accepted.

-If your Rhode Island birth record search is null, you will receive a notice that they could not find your birth certificate.
+If your Rhode Island birth record lookup is null, you will receive a notice that they could not find your birth certificate.

 The Vital Records office is open from 7:30 a.m. until 3:30 p.m. weekdays and you can reach them at 401-222-2811 for more information.

-You may also use the VitalChek system to order your copy online.
+You may also use the VitalChek system to order your copy by performing Rhode Island birth records search online.